Recent updates to the Transportation and Parking regulations will be noted in red font for your convenience.Introduction

 - Any oil, gasoline, or other slippery substance that is present on any of the surfaces of the garage

-To park in the garage, a vehicle must be registered with the Office of Transportation and Parking Services and display a valid parking permit.
+To park in the garage, a vehicle must be registered with the Office of Transportation and Parking Services and have an active residential or overnight parking permit.
 Vehicles bearing garage parking permits are prohibited from parking on the surface parking lots.